Neamar/KISS/docs/donate.md

 * make KISS more well known in third-world countries that benefit from a lightweight launcher.
 * sponsor additional developments
 * pay some KISS developers for a coffee or a meal (students or people living of their open-source contributions)
-* go to charities (ecology, animals, homeless shelters, open-source projects, NGOs...)
+* go to charities (ecology, animals, homeless shelters, open-source projects, NGOs...).
+Maybe you can donate there directly too? :)

 Once again, a big thank you -- and keep in mind, even if you can't donate, you can still help by spreading the word!
-Your enthusiasm is our best motivation :)
+Your enthusiasm is our best motivation!